-These are the top activities Acadia National Park has to offer.
+These are some of the top activities Acadia National Park has to offer.

 Whale Watching Tours